reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 - If this module still not working properly, remove/disable your built-in soundfx or deactivate the library and effect through your audio_effects.xml and audio_effects.conf!

+## Download
-## Download link bellow at "Releases"
+- Link bellow at "Releases"